La Cage aux Folles (musical): Original Broadway production

 La Cage aux Folles opened on Broadway at the Palace Theatre on August 21, 1983.
 It was directed by Arthur Laurents and choreographed by Scott Salmon, with set design by David Mitchell, costume design by Theoni V. Aldredge, and lighting design by Jules Fisher.
 The original Broadway cast included Gene Barry as Georges and George Hearn as Albin, with John Weiner as Jean-Michel, Jay Garner as Edouard Dindon, Merle Louise as Mme.
 Dindon, Elizabeth Parrish as Jacqueline, Leslie Stevens as Anne, and William Thomas Jr. as Jacob.
 Among the replacement performers who appeared in La Cage aux Folles during its original Broadway run were Walter Charles, Keene Curtis, Van Johnson, Peter Marshall, Keith Michell, Jamie Ross and Lee Roy Reams.
 The original production received nine Tony Award nominations, winning a total of six including Best Musical, Best Original Score and Best Book of a Musical.
 The show beat several strong competitors in many categories, including Stephen Sondheim's Sunday in the Park with George.
 It also won three Drama Desk Awards.
 The production ran for four years and 1,761 performances, closing on November 15, 1987.

-Original London production
+Original West End production

 The show had its West End premiere at the London Palladium on May 7, 1986, with the same creative team as the Broadway production.
 Hearn transferred with the production, which was made possible through an agreement with the American and British actors' unions, allowing him to come over in exchange for Robert Lindsay appearing in Me and My Girl on Broadway.
 The production also starred Denis Quilley as Georges, Jonathon Morris as Jean-Michel, Brian Glover as Edouard Dindon, Julia Sutton as Mme.
 Dindon, Phyllida Law as Jacqueline, Wendy Roe as Anne and Donald Waugh as Jacob.
 The show closed in London after 301 performances.
 Its short run and financial failure were partly blamed on the AIDS crisis, and producers were uncomfortable about portraying gay lives onstage quite so openly in mainstream musicals for some time afterwards.